DavidAbram/do-ssl/README.md

 3. Execute ``./create.sh``.
 This will generate a certificate for every 100 domains in ``domains.txt``.

-4. An attempt will be made to upload the certificate to remote servers (using the domain names as addresses).
+4. An attempt will be made to upload the certificates to remote servers (using the domain names as addresses).
 The certificates will be uploaded as ``/etc/certs/fullchain.pem`` and ``/etc/certs/privkey.pem``.